soulcutter/blog.soulcutter.com/_posts/2020-11-11-ruby-refinements-have-one-good-use-case.md

 That's awesome!
 I'd love to hear more about it.
 If you've got an article I can link to, I'd be sure to put it in an addendum here.

-## Adendum: Some neat use cases have popped up!
+## Addendum: Some neat use cases have popped up!

 I am very late updating this post, because almost immediately I got a few examples of other places where people have found refinements useful!